python-pillow/Pillow/docs/handbook/image-file-formats.rst

     YUV range, either "full" or "limited".
 Defaults to "full"

 **codec**
     AV1 codec to use for encoding.
-Possible values are "aom", "rav1e", and "svt", depending on what codecs were compiled with libavif.
+Specific values are "aom", "rav1e", and "svt", presuming the chosen codec is available.
 Defaults to "auto", which will choose the first available codec in the order of the preceding list.

 **tile_rows** / **tile_cols**
     For tile encoding, the (log 2) number of tile rows and columns to use.
     Valid values are 0-6, default 0.

 **alpha_premultiplied**
-    Encode the image with premultiplied alpha, defaults ``False``
+    Encode the image with premultiplied alpha.
+Defaults to ``False``

 **icc_profile**
     The ICC Profile to include in the saved file.